maliknabeel/code-smells-with-ai/README.md

 ## 📚 Overview

-This is an educational project demonstrating **Code Smells** and their refactoring solutions in **Java Spring Boot**.
-The examples are based on the comprehensive catalog from [Refactoring Guru](https://refactoring.guru/refactoring/smells).
+This is project demonstrating **Code Smells** and their refactoring solutions in **Java Spring Boot**.

-This repository is designed for **6th semester students** to understand code quality issues and learn how to write better, more maintainable code.
+This repository is designed for to understand code quality issues and learn how to write better, more maintainable code.

 ## 🎯 Learning Objectives